A Four Season Sunroom often provides the ‘best of both worlds’ for homeowners when compared to a traditional room addition.

 Tax Assessment – Four Season Sunroom vs Traditional Addition

 Sunrooms are usually assessed at a lower tax rate compared to traditionally built rooms.
 An addition is considered to be added square footage to your floor plan and taxed accordingly.
-Since a Four Season Sunroom usually have a thermal door they are normally considered a seasonal-use room.
+Since a Four Season Sunroom usually has a thermal door, they are normally considered a seasonal-use room.
 Seasonal-use rooms are usually taxed less than additions.
 However, many homeowners use a four-season sunroom all year long.
 Better energy savings and lower taxes are a winning combination.

 Higher Value – Better Performance

-The support components for a Four Season Sunroom are built with extra strength and minimal bulk.
+The structural components for a Four Season Sunroom are built with extra strength and minimal bulk.
 As a result, homeowners get much more value in terms of durability, wind resistance and a high amount of windows-glass area.
 Dollar for dollar, when comparing building materials for an equivalent size room, a well-designed Four Season Sunroom system is a much better value than a traditional addition.